kn-sumanth/tcpproxy_server/README.md

 A proxy server for TCP with option of inducing packet delays The original source is taken from [http://www.partow.net](http://www.partow.net/programming/tcpproxy/index.html) and only slightly modified to compile for mac and also add the option for delay
 ## build
+On linux install boost with: `apt-get install libboost-all-dev`

 `make clean`

 `make`